-- Children can earn Dojo's when they demonstrate achievements in any of the 6 Visible Learning Behaviours (Independence, Challenge, Reflection, Ownership, Risk taking and Perseverance).
-Golden Dojo's can also be awarded for appropriate social and moral choices.
-This reward system then relates to House points whereby the winning team earns a treat at the end of the term, this approach encourages team work and community awareness.
-Regular meetings are held to discuss difficult behaviour to ensure that all staff are supported and that ideas are shared. - Behaviour plans, when needed, are agreed upon by the child, parents and teachers and then implemented.
-This encourages ownership of the plan by the child and all those involved. - The PSHE scheme of work has units dealing with issues to do with rules, negotiating difficult situations, emotions, caring for one another, making and keeping friends and living in a community.
+- Children can earn Dojo's for achievement that relates to the Visible Learning Behaviours (Independence, Challenge, Reflection, Ownership,) also Golden Dojo's can be awarded for appropriate social and moral choices.
+This reward system relates to House points whereby the winning team earns a treat at the end of the term. - Regular meetings are held to discuss difficult behaviour to ensure that all staff are supported and that ideas are shared. - Behaviour plans are agreed and implemented with the help of the SEN and teaching teams. - The PSHE scheme of work has units dealing with issues to do with rules, negotiating difficult situations, emotions, caring for one another, making and keeping friends, living in a community.